 We will start with a general discussion of grafting including what it is, why and how to do it, and what tools and supplies are needed.
 We’ll cover ideal placement of graft on a plant and discuss when to graft (based on plant type, weather, warmth).
 Then we’ll break into groups for demonstrations.

-At each station a member from a local CRFG chapter will demonstrate one or more grafting methods.
+At each station a member from a local CRFG chapter will demonstrate a grafting method.
+Below are the grafters and their demonstrations:

 Attendees can move from station to station to view and try different types of grafting.